omprabhu31/omprabhu31.github.io/index.md

 hide: true
 ---

 Hello, you've reached my website!
 I intend to use this space mainly as a repository for my academic work, along with occasional blog posts and some other stuff I haven't yet figured out.
 Feel free to explore, though I'm afraid there's not an awful lot to see right now.
-The website is still in the works - opefully that will change soon.
-Your feedback is always welcome :)
+The website is still in the works - hopefully that will change soon.
+Your feedback is always welcome!

 The general layout of the website is inspired by [Aryaman Maithani's](https://aryamanmaithani.github.io/) website.
 Credits for edits (hehe) suggested by others can be found in the website [changelog](/changelog/).